Best Laptop for Photography

 Storage – The best laptop for photography has an SSD (solid state drive) as the primary storage, as traditional spinning hard disk drives are less reliable and efficient, heavier and have a slower boot-up speed.
 The minimum storage you want is 128-256 GB, but if you want to work freely without worrying about running out of space, go with 512 GB +.

-Display – As a photographer, you need to make sure your images’ colours and contrasts are correct.
+Display – As a photographer, you need to make sure your images’ colors and contrasts are correct.
 The best laptop for photography has a crystal clear, high-resolution display, with an anti-reflective / anti-glare screen and IPS tech or similar.

 Graphics – It’s not always necessary for photographers to use a dedicated graphics card (a prachics processing unit independent of the processor) – today’s processors have integrated GPUs that are certainly up to the challenge.
 If you’re not working with videography or the like, an integrated GPU should serve you fine.